-The EDF group's GHG report covers the 3 scopes of the GHG protocol (1), including emissions of the six Kyoto protocol greenhouse gases (CO_2 , CH_4 , N_2O , HFC, PFC, SF6) expressed in CO_2 equivalent (CO_2e) for all significant items listed by the GHG Protocol, ranging from fuel production to employee office life.
+The EDF group's GHG report covers the three scopes of the GHG Protocol($^{\circ}$), including emissions of the six greenhouse gases of the Kyoto Protocol (CO2, CH4, N2O, HFC, PFC, SF6) expressed in CO2 equivalent (CO2e).
+All significant items listed by the GHG Protocol are accounted for, ranging from fuel manufacturing to employees' office life:

-- scope 1 covers the direct emissions generated by our assets: CO2, CH4 and N2O emissions from power and heat generation plants, consumption of fossil fuels for heating, fuel consumption of the fleet of vehicles and machinery, fugitive emissions from hydropower plant reservoirs, fugitive emissions of SF6 and refrigerating agents; - scope 2 covers indirect emissions linked to losses in the electricity networks of our electricity distribution companies and those linked to the purchase of energy for our own needs: electricity consumption of tertiary buildings and data centres, consumption of heating and chilled water networks for our own use; - scope 3, which comprises 15 categories (GHG Protocol), covers other indirect emissions generated by our suppliers (purchases of goods and services, upstream of fuels including nuclear, leased assets, downstream freight of byproducts), and by our customers (upstream and combustion of gas purchased for resale to end customers, production of electricity and heat purchased for resale to end customers) or at our facilities (depreciation of emissions linked to the manufacture of fixed assets, emissions from non-consolidated investments, upstream and losses of electricity, heat and cold consumption for own use, waste management, travels of employees, etc.)(2).
+- Scope 1 covers the direct emissions generated by our assets: CO2, CH4 and N2O emissions from thermal power electricity and heat generation plants, consumption of fossil fuels for heating, fuel consumption of the fleet of vehicles and machinery, fugitive emissions from hydropower plant reservoirs, fugitive emissions of SF6 and refrigerating agents; - Scope 2 covers indirect emissions linked to losses in the electricity networks of our electricity distribution companies and those linked to the purchase of energy for our own needs: electricity consumption of tertiary buildings and data centres, consumption of heating and chilled water networks for our own use; - Scope 3, which comprises 15 categories (as defined by the GHG Protocol), relating to other indirect emissions generated by suppliers (purchases of goods and services, upstream for fuels including nuclear, leased assets, downstream freight of byproducts), customers and suppliers (upstream and combustion of gas, generation of electricity and heat purchased for resale to end customers) or at the EDF group and its suppliers (depreciation of fixed assets, emissions from non-consolidated investments, upstream and losses from consumption of electricity, heat and cooling for own use, waste management, employee travel, etc.)(2).

-The EDF group's GHG report scope includes the following businesses and their subsidiaries, based in France and more than thirty other countries: EDF, EDF PEI, Dalkia, Edison, Enedis, Électricité de Strasbourg, EDF Trading North America, EDF Energy Services, EDF in the UK, Framatome, EDF Renewables, Norte Fluminense, MECO, Luminus, EDF China.
-The main companies not controlled by the EDF group and included in scope 3 of the Group GHG report are as follows: Shandong Zhonghua, Datang San Men Xia, Fuzhou, Sloe, Nam Theun, Sinop, Enercal, Électricité de Mayotte, Generadora Metropolitana, Elpedison and Ibiritermo.
+The EDF group's GHG report scope includes the following businesses and their subsidiaries, based in France and more than thirty other countries: EDF, EDF PEI, Dalkia, Edison, Enedis, Électricité de Strasbourg, EDF Trading North America, EDF Energy, Framatome, EDF Renewables, Norte Fluminense, MECO, Luminus, EDF China.
+The main companies not controlled by the EDF group and included in Scope 3 of the Group GHG report are as follows: Shandong Zhonghua, Datang San Men Xia, Fuzhou, Nam Theun, Sinop, Enercal, Électricité de Mayotte, Generadora Metropolitana and Elpedison.
 The emissions of these companies are included on the basis of the Group's share of ownership of the Company.
-The emissions of companies not taken into account in the 2022 EDF group GHG report were considered to be non-significant as they account for less than 5% of the emissions covered.
+The emissions of companies not included in the EDF group's carbon report are estimated to be insignificant as they represent less than 5% of the emissions recorded.

-Due to the complexity of gathering information in January, certain categories of GHG Protocol items are estimated based on the GHG report for the year N-1 (2021) and updated in the current year for the following fiscal year.
+Due to the complexity of gathering information in January, certain categories of GHG Protocol items are estimated based on the GHG report for the year N-1 and updated in the current year for the following financial year.
 The total emissions of these estimated items only account for 0.8% of the emissions of the 2022 GHG report.

-Details on the EDF group direct greenhouse gas emissions (3) (scope 1)
+Details on the EDF group's direct greenhouse gas emissions(3) (Scope 1)

-The EDF group scope 1 emissions (CO2 equivalent) are comprised of direct emissions of CO2, N2O, CH4, SF6 and other minor emissions, estimated based on the full GHG report for year N-1 (2021).
-The Global Warming Potential (GWP) coefficients were updated based on the reference from the latest IPCC report (see 5th IPCC report: www.ecoinvent.org/database).
-They are 30 for CH4, 23,500 for SF6 and 265 for N2O.
+The EDF group Scope 1 emissions (CO_2 equivalent) are comprised of direct emissions of CO_2 , N_2O , CH_4 , SF_6 and other minor emissions, estimated based on the full GHG report for year N-1.
+The Global Warming Potential (GWP) coefficients were updated based on the reference from the latest IPCC report (see sixth IPCC report).
+They are 27.9 for CH_4 , 25,200 for SF_6 and 273 for N_2O .
 The scope covers the Group.
-The 2022 value for this indicator is subject to reasonable assurance check by Deloitte & Associés ($\sqrt{$).
+The 2023 value for this indicator is subject to reasonable assurance check by PwC ($\sqrt{}$).